Academic Success and Student Progress

 Progress Programs

-Academic Warning
+Academic Concern

-Academic Warning is an early alert to the student and their advisors that additional support may be needed to maintain academic progress.
+Academic Concern is an early alert to the student and their advisors that additional support may be needed to maintain academic progress.
 This status may be applied when you meet some criteria, including but not limited to:

 • Student received a D or an F in a course